aliabdari/AgriMus/IJDL_2025/README.md

 The dataset can be accessed through [Museums file](https://github.com/aliabdari/AgriMus/blob/main/IJDL_2025/final_museums.json).

-As mentioned the museums contain
+As mentioned the museums contain videos of agricultural educational information.
+The videos have been obtained through the [HowTo100M](https://www.di.ens.fr/willow/research/howto100m/).
+The id of the used videos can be found in the prepared dataset.
+However, the frames of the videos which are used in different procedures of the work can be found the [extracted_frames](https://github.com/aliabdari/AgriMus/tree/main/IJDL_2025/extracted_frames) folder.

+## Feature Generation

+## Evaluation

+## Licence